 "I still don't see what's so great about him," Naruto muttered angrily, and stalked off.
 Sakura buried her face in her hands and breathed deeply.
 She would make it up to him later somehow.

 She sat there silently as the minutes passed by in a blur, working through possible scenarios in which she could interfere until Sakura could no longer tell how much time had passed.
-When she finally rose her eyes from the cobblestones, she nearly fell off the bench.
+When her eyes finally rose from the cobblestones, she nearly fell off the bench.

-Sasuke stared at her from across the road, his dark eyes smoldering.
+Sasuke stared at her from across the road, his dark eyes burning like coals as he studied her.
 It was funny how years ago her heart would have skipped a beat at the sight of a gaze like that from him.

-Her eyes suddenly narrowed.
-Years ago, she also would have been easily fooled by a simple bunshin.
-Thanks to Tsunade however, Naruto may as well have been wearing a paper mask.
+Her eyes narrowed.
+Years ago, she also would have been fooled by a simple bunshin.
+Thanks to Tsunade, Naruto may as well have been wearing a paper mask.

 "Wh…what?
-I don't see Naruto around anywhere…" he said as he nervously fidgeted in a very un-Sasuke-like manner.
+I don't see Naruto around anywhere…" he said with a nervous fidget, eyes darting around in a very un-Sasuke-like manner.
 Sakura smirked.
-No matter how much he aged, he never could act.

-Raising her arms in an "X" position, she cried out, "Kai!" and Sasuke suddenly emitted a cloud of smoke.
-When it cleared, a guilty Naruto stood there, slightly cowering.
+Raising her arms in an "X" position, she cried out, "Kai!" and Sasuke suddenly vanished behind a puff of smoke.
+When it cleared, a guilty Naruto stood there, scratching the back of his neck.

 "Sakura-chaaan, how'd you know it was me?"

-Sakura raised a perfectly sculpted eyebrow.
+Sakura raised an eyebrow.
 "Your chakra is entirely different from Sasuke's," she explained.
 "Your signature is obvious."

 Naruto scowled, puzzled.
-"I can't feel any chakra signatures," he admitted.
-He barely even knew what they were.
+"I can't feel any chakra signatures."

 Sakura laughed.
 "Go home, Naruto."
 Still bewildered, Naruto ambled away, the confused tilt of his eyebrows still stuck in place.
 Sakura smiled after him.